paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

     <i>Figure 1 - <a href="https://xkcd.com/1831/">Here to Help</a></i>
 </p>

-The idea of the current CIP draft depends on a larger governance framework such as [CIP-1694](https://github.com/JaredCorduan/CIPs/tree/voltaire-v1/CIP-1694) for making decisions when a requirement exists for reaching an explicit consensus.

 Currently, the supply of stake pools exceeds the demand from delegators.
 Creating increased demand to meet the supply produces a net effect of growing the Cardano economy.
 The current CIP draft aims to improve and enhance governance of the stake pool operator (SPO) community with the help of Input Output (IO), Cardano Foundation (CF) and EMURGO employees including the support of their employers as well as the Cardano community.

+<a name="dependency"></a><sup>1</sup> For making decisions that require explicit consensus, the current CIP draft depends on a governance framework such as [CIP-1694](https://github.com/JaredCorduan/CIPs/tree/voltaire-v1/CIP-1694).

 ## Motivation